xeroxster/consent-load-order-scanner/README.md

 ## Update log

 ### v0.3.3 — 2026-07-22
-* Fixed the withdrawal panel disappearing (and its "Test consent withdrawal" button doing nothing) after a scan completed.
-The panel was nested inside the same container the scan results get drawn into, so finishing a scan wiped it out along with its buttons.
-It's now a permanent sibling section that survives every scan re-render.

-### v0.3.2 — 2026-07-22
-* Fixed a dead end in the withdrawal panel: "Mark withdrawal" started disabled until a test was running, with no obvious way to recover.
-It's now a single dynamic button — "Mark withdrawal" while a test is monitoring, and "Reset" at every other point (before starting, mid-countdown, after results, or on error) — so there's always something clickable to move the test forward or restart it.
-A failed mark attempt also falls back to Reset automatically.

-### v0.3.1 — 2026-07-22
 * A **"Test consent withdrawal →"** button appears in the scan results, right next to the export buttons, so you can jump straight from a completed scan into the withdrawal test without hunting for the collapsed panel